Self-injury is a choice.

 The S.A.F.E.
 ALTERNATIVES® philosophy is centered on individuals expressing feelings rather than suppressing them or acting on them.
 This philosophy extends to the use of routine and PRN medications.
 The goal for S.A.F.E. patients is to experience core affect and learn to tolerate their feelings.
 We believe that the least amount of medication possible should be prescribed.
 For example, anti-anxiety agents mask the patient's true affect.
 If a patient is anxious we want them to learn that they can tolerate the anxiety (versus reaching for medication to suppress it), and learn to process the underlying issue.
 This subsequently teaches the patient appropriate ways to manage their feelings and provides them with a sense of mastery over their emotions.
 Therefore, anti-anxiety medications and changes in prescription medication should not be prescribed unless absolutely necessary and in consultation with the treatment team.
 In addition to emotional distress, many of our patients report somatic complaints.
 With regards to PRN medications (pain relievers, anti-anxiety, and other dis-inhibitors) patients will be asked to perform alternative activities such as verbally processing their issue, using one or more of their alternatives and/or completing a PRN medication log prior to requesting or taking the medication.

 Males and females (12+ years) whose self-destructive behavior negatively impacts their lives are eligible.

 Many commercial insurance plans will pay for this treatment.
-Coverage by Medicaid is determined by the state in which the client resides-clients may contact us via or 800.DONTCUT® (366-8288) for more information.
+Unfortunately, Medicare will NOT cover the program.
+Coverage by Medicaid is Limited and determined by the state in which the client resides-clients may contact us via or 800.DONTCUT® (366-8288) for more information.
 Each insurance company has its own set of criteria for admission and each policy has its own unique package.
 The patient services/intake department will be able to assist in determining individual policy coverage.